A Feature Comparison of the OPNsense Plugin Zenarmor (formerly Sensei) by Sunny Valley Networks

 The “Web Controls” page is the same as the Free Edition.
 However, the Free Edition limits how many web filtering categories you may choose.
 You will notice after choosing more than a couple of categories that it will no longer allow you to select any more.
 It will display a message saying you need to upgrade to a premium edition to enable more blocking.
 The Home Edition allows blocking for as many categories as you like.
 As with the Free Edition, you may add or modify the default blocklist/whitelist categories.

-Overall, Sensei is a great addition to the OPNsense platform.
-It adds functionality that is not standard with OPNsense and that no other plugin offers.
+Zenarmor adds advanced next-gen functionality to OPNsense and offers an affordable solution for home, small office, and business users.
 Sunny Valley strikes a good balance between providing useful features in the Free Edition and enhanced security features in the Home Edition.
-The main standout features, in my opinion, for the Home Edition is the activity explorer, ability to block new malware outbreaks, and the ability to exempt specific VLANs/IPs from being monitored by Sensei.
-The value of the Home Edition will further increase when new security features such as botnet blocking become available.
+The main standout features, in my opinion, for the Home Edition is the activity explorer to quickly view daily activity, ability to block a greater number of website categories, ability to block new malware outbreaks and other advanced security features, and the ability to create policies for specific users/devices on your network.
+The value of the Home Edition will further increase when additional security features such as botnet/DNS tunneling blocking become available.